Floydlang/floyd/Docs/Floyd toplevel.md

 - **Task** - a function that can execute independently when all its inputs are available.
 It can run on any type of thread.

-A thread can consume world time because:
+A thread can take time to finish its work becase:

 1. It is executing lots of instructions
 2. It blocks on something external - waiting for data to arrive from the internet, slow RAM memory
 3. It doesn't get clock cycles from the system

-##### ACTORS: INBOX, STATE, FUNCTION
+##### ACTORS: INBOX, STATE, PROCESSING FUNCTION

+For each independant mutable state and/or "thread" you want in your container, you need to insert an Actor.
+Actors are statically instantiated in a container -- you cannot allocate them at runtime.

+The actor represents a little standalone process with its own call stack that listens to messages from other actors.
+When an actor receieves a message in its inbox, its function is called (now or later) with the message and the actor's previous state.
+The actor does some work - something simple or a maybe call a big call tree or do blocking calls to the file system, and then it ends by returning its new state, which completes the message handling.

+**The actor feature is the only way to keep state in Floyd.**

-Add an actor if
+Use an actor if:

 1. You want to be able to run work in parallel, like loading data in the background
 2. You want a mutable state / memory
-3. You want to model a system where things happens concurrently, like audio streaming vs main thread.
+3. You want to model a system where things happens concurrently, like audio streaming vs main thread

-**Actors is the only way to keep state in Floyd.**

-For each independant mutable state and/or "thread" you want in your container, you need to insert an Actor component.
-You need to write its processing function and define its mutable state.
-An actor receives messages via its inbox.
 The inbox is thread safe and it's THE way to communicate across actors.

-The actor represents a little standalone process that listens to messages from other actors.
-When an actor receieves a message in its inbox, its function is called (now or later) with that message and the actor's previous state.
-The actor does some work - something simple or a maybe call a big call tree and it ends by returning its new state, which completes the message handling.

-The posting actors may run in the same or other hardware threads or green threads or even synchronously (internally, the thread posting a message to actor's inbox then continues by executing the actor's function to receive and handle the message).

-The actor function may be called synchronously when client posts it a message, or it may be run on a green thread, a hardware thread etc. It may be run the next hardware cycle or at some later time.

-Insight: synchronization points between systems (state or concurrent) always breaks composition.
-Move these to top level of container.

-The inbox has two purposes:
+The inbox has these purposes:

-1. Allow component to *wait* for external messages using the select() call.
+1. Allow actor to *wait* for external messages using the select() call

-2. Move messages between different clock-bases -- they are thread safe and atomic.
+2. Transform messages between different clock-bases -- the inbox is thread safe

-You can always post a message to *any* clock-component, even when it runs on another clock.

-A clock is statically instantiated in a container -- you cannot allocate them at runtime.
+3. Allow buffering of messages, that is moving them in time

+You need to implement your actor's processing function and define its mutable state.
+The processing function is unpure.
+It can call OS-functions, block on writes to disk, use sockets etc. Each API you want to use needs to be passed as an argument into the processing function, it cannot go find them - or anything else.

+Actors cannot change any other state than its own, they run in their own virtual adress space.

+When you send messages to other actors you can block until you get a reply, get replies via your inbox or just don't use replies.

 The actor function CAN chose to have several select()-statements which makes it work as a small state machine.

-The actors cannot change any other state than its own, excep sending messages to other actors or call unpure functions.
-A clock can send messages to other clocks, optionally blocking on a reply, handling replies via its inbox or not use replies.

-The clock's function is unpure.
-The function can call OS-function, block on writes to disk, use sockets etc. Clocks needs to take all runtimes they require as arguments.
-Clock function also gets input token with access rights to systems.
+Actors are very inexpensive.

+**Synchronization points between systems (state or concurrent) always breaks all attempts to composition.
+That's why Floyd has moved these to top level of container.**

-The runtime can chose to place clocks on different cores and processors or servers.
-You can have several clocks running in parallel, even on separate hardware.
-These forms separate clock circuits that are independent of eachother.
+The runtime can chose to execute actors on different cores or servers.
 You have control over this via tweakers.

-Clocks are inexpensive, you can use 100.000-ands of clocks.
-Clocks typically runs as M x N threads.
-They may be run from the main thread, a thread team or cooperatively.

-Who decides when to advances the clocks?
-Runtime advances a clock when it has at least one message in its inbox.
-Runtime settings controls how runtime prioritizes the clocks when many have waiting messages.
+Tweakers also controls the priority of actors vs hardware.

+Actor limitations:

+- Cannot find assets / ports / resources — those are handed to it via the container's wiring
+- Cannot be created or deleted at runtime
+- Cannot access any global state or other actors

+##### SYNCHRONOUS ACTORS

-An actor can be synced to another actor's clock.
-All posts to the inbox will then be synchrnous and blocking calls.
-These types of clock still have their own state and can be used as controllers / mediators -- even when it doesnt need its own thread.
+If the actors are running on the same clock, the message post - receive - processing is synchronously in the same thread, like a function call.
+Internally, the thread posting a message to actor's inbox then continues by executing the actor's function to receive and handle the message).
+These types of actors still have their own state and can be used as controllers / mediators -- even when it doesnt need its own thread *or you want it to run synchronously*.

-Code running on the same clock shares the same virtual thread of execution. ???
-Use "green-thread" to describe this?

-ACTOR LIMITATIONS:

-- Cannot find assets / ports / resources — those are handed to it via the container's wiring.
-- Cannot go find resources, processes etc. These must be handed to it.
-- Clocks cannot be created or deleted at runtime.
-- Cannot create other clocks!